Michael-Holmes-SDE/BingoDeckCreator/doc/Plan.md

 *(30% of your effort)*

 Deliver:
+		CREATE NEW/FINISH INCLUDED TEST CASES (THERE SHOULD BE AT LEAST 16)
 *   [ ] A set of test cases that you have personally run on your computer.
     *   Include a description of what happened for each test case.
     *   For any bugs discovered, describe their cause and remedy.